akaul09/LanguageTranslationModel/README.md

 Each code block can be run in sequential order, and the model should work.
 Training time may vary depending on dataset size and number of epochs.

 ## DATA
-Data is stored in the DATA folder.
+Data (eng_-french.csv) is stored in the DATA folder.

 | **Column**       | **Type**     | **Description** |
 |--------------|-----------|------------|